Saratoga Wildfire Defense

 How does FireRoofs protect Saratoga homes from wildfire?

-How long does installation take for a Saratoga property?
+What does home hardening include for a Saratoga property?

 Can I remove trees near my home in Saratoga for wildfire defense?